wladerer/vsh/README.md

 These four modules handle the creation and modification of their respective files.
 Notably, `kpoints` can handle any type of KPOINTS file and can even produce high-symmetry k-paths from the SeekPath API.

+`poscar` is able to convert and manipulate any file type containing structural information.
+You are also able to create molecules surrounded by vacuum to perform molecular calculations in VASP.

+Additionally, there is a static surface projected band path that follows $M - K - \Gamma - M$.

 ##### wavecar

-Convert WAVECARS to cube, parchg, and Wannier90 U_nk files.
+Convert WAVECARS to cube, parchg, and Wannier90 $U_{nk}$ files.
 You can also project coefficients onto a 3D fft mesh grid.

 ##### procar